-- Leaders don't take the views of the citizens into account when spending money.
-They don't provide information on how the money has been spent.
-Citizens fear to ask for accountability. - Leaders feel negatively about citizen engagement because they assume citizens know nothing about how the government should work. - Issues of accountability and service delivery in different communities are usually addressed by leaders over the radio.

-• It is very difficult to access information from leaders because some people don't listen to the radio.
+VOICES OF RESPONDENTS • Leaders don't take the views of the citizens into account when spending money.
+They don't provide Issues of accountability information on how the money has and service delivery in been spent.
+Citizens fear to ask for different communities are accountability. usually addressed by leaders over the radio. • Leaders feel negatively about citizen engagement because they assume citizens know nothing about how the government should work. • Citizens have given up on the issue of corruption because even if they report cases of corruption, nothing is done to address the problem.
+Citizens have branded all government leaders as thieves. • Issues flagged by the media are usually • It is very difficult to access worked on.

-- Citizens have given up on the issue of corruption because even if they report cases of corruption, nothing is done to address the problem.
-Citizens have branded all government leaders as thieves. - Issues flagged by the media are usually worked on. - The district website can be used to report corruption and fraud.
+- information from leaders because some people don't listen to the radio. - The district website can be used to report corruption and fraud.
 When drugs were stolen at Agali Health Centre III, this was reported and the officer in charge was held accountable.